 A look at camp costs, financial aid, tax breaks, and camp scholarships

-No doubt: camps offer great benefits for children and teens.
+No doubt: camps offer great benefits, for children of all ages, from toddler to teen.
 But it isn't free.
-We'll look at camp costs in Canada -- both overnight and day options -- and the ways to keep those costs down.
+We'll look at camp costs in Canada — both overnight and day options — and the ways to keep those costs down.
 These include getting supplementary funding and breaks from camps, government, and third-party organizations.

 The cost of an overnight camp starts at $300 a week and runs as high as $1,000 weekly, a figure out of reach for many families.
 Day camp costs tend to be less, between $35 to $500 a week.